 The minimum requirements for entry into Aston’s Sixth Form are:

-- Minimum seven A* to C grades, including at least B grades in English and Mathematics.
-At least three passes must be at A* or A grade
+- Minimum seven passes at grades 5-9, including at least grades 6 in English and Mathematics.

-- In order to study a subject at Alevel a student must have achieved at least an A grade at GCSE in that subject
+- In order to study a subject at A-level a student must have achieved at least a grade 7 at GCSE in that subject

 External Applications – Applications can be submitted from November 2017